Cappadocia: Kingdom of Cappadocia

 After ending the Persian Empire, Alexander the Great tried to rule the area through one of his military commanders.
 But Ariarathes, previously satrap of the region, declared himself king of the Cappadocians.
 As Ariarathes I (332–322 BC), he was a successful ruler, and he extended the borders of the Cappadocian Kingdom as far as to the Black Sea.
 The kingdom of Cappadocia lived in peace until the death of Alexander.

 The previous empire was then divided into many parts, and Cappadocia fell to Eumenes.
 His claims were made good in 322 BC by the regent Perdiccas, who crucified Ariarathes; but in the dissensions which brought about Eumenes's death, Ariarathes II, the adopted son of Ariarathes I, recovered his inheritance and left it to a line of successors, who mostly bore the name of the founder of the dynasty.

 Persian colonists in the Cappadocian kingdom, cut off from their co-religionists in Iran proper, continued to practice Zoroastrianism.
 Strabo, observing them in the first century BC, records (XV.3.15) that these "fire kindlers" possessed many "holy places of the Persian Gods", as well as fire temples.

-Strabo relates, were "noteworthy enclosures; and in their midst there is an altar, on which there is a large quantity of ashes and where the magi keep the fire ever burning."
+Strabo relates, "noteworthy enclosures; and in their midst there is an altar, on which there is a large quantity of ashes and where the magi keep the fire ever burning."
 According to Strabo, who wrote during the time of Augustus, almost three hundred years after the fall of the Achaemenid Persian Empire, there remained only traces of Persians in western Asia Minor; however, he considered Cappadocia "almost a living part of Persia".

 Under Ariarathes IV, Cappadocia came into relations with Rome, first as a foe espousing the cause of Antiochus the Great, then as an ally against Perseus of Macedon.
 The kings henceforward threw in their lot with the Republic as against the Seleucids, to whom they had been from time to time tributary.
 Ariarathes V marched with the Roman proconsul Publius Licinius Crassus Dives Mucianus against Aristonicus, a claimant to the throne of Pergamon, and their forces were annihilated (130 BC).
 The imbroglio which followed his death ultimately led to interference by the rising power of Pontus and the intrigues and wars which ended in the failure of the dynasty.

+Drachm of Archelaus of Cappadocia, Caesarea mint.
+Dated year 22 (15/14 BC).
+(36 BC - 17 AD).

+Ariarathes VI.
+130-116 BC.
+AR Drachm (18mm, 4.24 gm).
+Dated year 1=130/129 BC.